 Guidelines on Classes Missed Because of University Sponsored Events

 It is the responsibility of all students to recognize that meeting the requirements of all classes is their first priority.
-It is the students’ responsibility to communicate with their professors before a conflict occurs, if possible to insure that all classroom work is properly made up.
+It is the students’ responsibility to communicate with their professors before a conflict occurs to ensure that all classroom work is properly completed per the terms established with the professor.
 It is also the students’ responsibility to make up all required work as well as to become familiar with the material presented in the class that was missed.

 *By definition university-sponsored events are legitimate, co-curricular events which are scheduled through a university department or entity, with adequate notice to all parties.
 For example, participation in a sports contest or a museum trip for the university would be such an event, but attending a practice session would not.
 It is requested that faculty members understand the depth of the students’ commitment, allow reasonable accommodation of student activities, and permit work missed because of legitimate university events to be made up.

 The form related to Missed Classes due to University Events is in the appendices to this handbook.